osuosl/timesync/source/api.rst

 ~~~~~~~~~~

 ``/times?end=:date``
-    Filters results to a set of time entries before a specified date.
+    Filters results to a set of time entries on or before a specified date.

 ``/times?start=:date&end=:date``
     Can be combined with ?start to create a date range.